leukemia-kispi/HiChIP-Analysis/HiChIP.md

 - Trim adapters and short reads
 - Fuse trimmed replicate reads for alignment
 - Perfomre paired alignment using bwa-mem, pairtools and samtools
-- QC stats and plot by comparing to provided TCF3::HLF ChIPseq
+- QC stats and plots if deduplication is done and TCF3::HLF ChIPseq files are included
 - Generate bigwig files for IGV browsing
 - Generate .hic files for Juicebox tool browsing